joelparkerhenderson/social-network-plan/README.md

 <img src="README.png" width="300" height="180" alt="Social network icons">

-How to build a social network for social good.
+What's needed to build a social network for social good?

 * [Abstract](#abstract)
 * [About](#about)